If Tiff worked it out all by herself, then…

 In truth, I’m not sure what started me off on the path to writing this blog several weeks ago.
-Yet with my students engaging in all sorts of collaborative online activity at the moment (which will eventually involve reflecting critically on those interactions as part of their formal assessment), it now seems like an ideal time to consider the subject.
+Yet with my students engaging in all sorts of collaborative online activity at the moment, it now seems like an ideal time to consider the subject.
 This is not to suggest that these students are in any way deficient in this area – I’ve found that students actively working together on Twitter and other media are with very few exceptions far more collegial than most other groups.

 And if you enjoyed that, you might also like to check out the sequel ‘A Video Conference Call in Real Life.’
 As these skits reveal, a conglomeration of problems – many of them related to etiquette – can arise in learning or workplace scenarios like this.
 (As an aside, it’s worth noting that there is a crucial overlap in these contexts when education is industry-relevant!)